 Evidence shows that people who are new to a workplace or young and inexperienced are more likely to be injured in the workplace than other employees.
 Older persons re-entering the workforce may also be more likely to be injured in the workplace than other employees and may also be more susceptible to the health impacts of COVID-19.
 The Department of Health (DH) website has information about people who are most at risk of getting coronavirus and those who are most likely to become seriously ill.

 It is important that employers identify hazards, assess risks and implement appropriate controls to protect the health and safety of these employees.

 Hazards and risks may include:

-- needing to learn new procedures specific to coronavirus (COVID-19), for example, infection control, entry and exit procedures, working in isolation rooms, what to do in the case of feeling unwell
+- employees needing to learn new procedures specific to COVID-19, for example, infection control, entry and exit procedures, working in isolation rooms, what to do in the case of feeling unwell

 - increased work demand and related psychosocial effects as a result of working in unfamiliar and extreme circumstances